David-Vaverka/denof/README.md

 deno task start
 ```

 Then open http://localhost:8000/product to see the sample product page with cart updates.
-The UI is styled with Tailwind CSS and uses HTMX to swap HTML snippets without leaving the page.
+The UI uses Bootstrap 5 and HTMX to swap HTML snippets without leaving the page.
 Product information, images and specs are loaded from `data/product.json`, and items added to the cart are persisted in `data/cart.json`.

 ### Features